Will Your Mattress Fit?

 Use our recycling service to dispose of your old mattress

-With your new mattress safely moved to its perfect position, you may need to dispose of your old mattress.
-We offer a fast, convenient and environmentally friendly recycling service to all Feather & Black customers, whereby mattresses are disassembled, and every part is utilised.
-For a small fee, we will collect your old bed or mattress from your home when we deliver your new one, moving your mattress from any room.
+With your new mattress safely moved to its perfect position, you may need to dispose of your old one.
+We offer a fast, convenient, and environmentally responsible recycling service to all Feather & Black customers.
+For a small fee, we will collect your old bed or mattress from any room in your home when we deliver your new one.
+Each mattress is carefully disassembled, with every component responsibly repurposed or recycled.